door-bell/noob-ui/README.md

 ## Feature List
 1. Coordinates, ping and FPS in the top left corner of the screen at all times.
-2. Holding TAB higlights visible nametags to make it easier to find nearby players (i.e. when you get lost in the forest or a cave).
+2. Holding TAB highlights visible player and horse names to make it easier to find them when they are nearby (i.e. when you lose track of your friend in a cave).

 ## Dev Setup
 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.